Stepmother's Sin: Yusuke's Mother

-Yusuke's biological mother, a very beautiful and attractive woman with long wavy brown hair and brown eyes.
+The main antagonist in the OVA, Yusuke's biological mother, a very beautiful and attractive woman with long wavy brown hair and brown eyes.
 She possess an extremely voluptuous body with enormous breasts which remains untarnished even after giving birth.
 According to the OVA, despite her immense beauty, Yusuke's Mother was completely neglected by her workaholic husband for several years after their marriage.
 In an attempt to regain his attention, Yusuke's Mother sought the help of another man to teach her how to seduce her husband by learning to have sex in a skillful manner including foreplay techniques such as giving blowjobs, by having sex with her sex teacher.
-However, as time pass, Yusuke's mother came to enjoyed the tremendous sexual pleasure of their lovemaking becoming a nymphomaniac, eventually she became lovers wth her sex teacher.
+However, as time pass, Yusuke's mother came to enjoyed the tremendous sexual pleasure of their lovemaking becoming a nymphomaniac, eventually she became lovers with her sex teacher.
 Yusuke's mother no longer cared about her husband as she had extremely passionate sex with her mentor daily without any remorse for her adultery, during one of her sex sessions, she unknowingly traumatized Yusuke who discovered her adultery by accident.